teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 overrideDevServerConfig(config: Configuration): EnvTransformer
 ```

-Overrides the Webpack configurations for the [DevServer](/building-with-bit/environments#devserver) environment service, with a new ([webpack.config.js](https://webpack.js.org/configuration/)) configuration file.
+Overrides the Webpack configurations for the 'DevServer' environment service, with a new ([webpack.config.js](https://webpack.js.org/configuration/)) configuration file.

 For example: